|Faculty:||Public Affairs and Policy Management

 Public Policy Analysis

-The BPAPM does this through a curriculum that is interdisciplinary and focused.
-It combines a careful selection of courses in economics, political science, law, history and business, with a series of coordinating courses exclusive to the degree.
-Together, these courses develop the conceptual skills that will provide you with a comprehensive understanding of what governments and organizations do, why they do it, and how they might do it better.
-Along the way you will develop the technical and analytical skills that will enable you to apply that understanding in the working world.
+The BPAPM does this through a curriculum that combines interdisciplinary study of civic institutions and processes with rigorous study of public policy.
+A selection of courses in political science, economics, law, communications, and history is combined with exclusive courses in public policy.
+Together, these courses will provide you with a comprehensive understanding of what government, civil and business organizations do, why they do it, and how they might do it better.